Enhancing Semantic Segmentation with Continual Self-Supervised Pre-training: Abstract

 \section{Abstract}

 Self-supervised learning (SSL) has emerged as a central paradigm for training foundation models by leveraging large-scale unlabeled datasets, often producing representations with strong generalization capabilities.
 These models are typically pre-trained on general-purpose datasets such as ImageNet and subsequently adapted to various downstream tasks through finetuning.

-While recent advances have explored parameter-efficient strategies for adapting pre-trained models, extending SSL pre-training itself to new domains—particularly under limited data regimes and for dense prediction tasks—remains underexplored.
-In this work, we address the problem of adapting vision foundation models to new domains in an unsupervised and data-efficient manner, specifically targeting downstream semantic segmentation.
-We propose GLARE (Global Local and Regional Enforcement), a novel continual self-supervised pre-training task designed to enhance downstream segmentation performance.
+While prior work has investigated parameter-efficient adaptation methods like adapters, LoRA, and prompt tuning, primarily targeting downstream finetuning, extending the SSL pre-training itself in a continual manner to new domains under limited data remains largely underexplored, especially for downstream dense prediction tasks like semantic segmentation.
+In this work, we address the challenge of adapting vision foundation \mbox{models} to low-data target domains through continual self-supervised pre-training, specifically targeting downstream semantic segmentation.
+We propose GLARE (Global Local and Regional Enforcement), a novel continual self-supervised pre-training task designed to enhance downstream semantic segmentation performance.
 GLARE introduces patch-level augmentations to encourage local consistency and incorporates a regional consistency constraint that leverages spatial semantics in the data.
-For efficient continual pre-training, we initialize Vision Transformers (ViTs) with weights from existing SSL models and update only lightweight adapter modules—specifically UniAdapter—while keeping the rest of the backbone frozen.
+For efficient continual pre-training, we initialize Vision Transformers (ViTs) with weights from existing SSL models and update only lightweight adapter modules--specifically UniAdapter--while keeping the rest of the backbone frozen.
 Experiments across multiple semantic segmentation benchmarks on different domains demonstrate that GLARE consistently improves downstream performance with minimal computational and parameter overhead.